This KOHO review takes a deep dive into the services and products of one of Canada’s fastest growing fintech apps.

 The KOHO savings account is a no-fee high-interest savings account (HISA) that competes significantly with some of the best HISAs in Canada.

-When you sign-up for the KOHO Visa card, you will earn 0.5% to 2% cashback on your purchases deposited into your savings account.
+When you sign-up for the KOHO Mastercard, you will earn up to 5% cashback on your purchases deposited into your savings account.
 With the KOHO roundup feature, you can also have your purchases rounded up to the nearest dollar and deposited directly to your savings account.

 Finally, your deposits in a KOHO savings account are insured by the CDIC up to $100,000.

-KOHO offers two prepaid Visa cards with varying features and monthly fees.
-These are the KOHO Prepaid and KOHO Premium Visa cards.
+KOHO offers two prepaid Mastercards with varying features and monthly fees.
+These are the KOHO Prepaid and KOHO Premium Mastercard cards.

-The two Visa cards are cashback prepaid cards that you need to prefund to use for purchases.
-Since they’re not credit cards, your activities with any of the KOHO Visa cards will not impact your credit score as they don’t report to credit bureaus.
+The two Mastercards are cashback prepaid cards that you need to pre-fund to use for purchases.
+Since they’re not credit cards, your activities with any of the KOHO Mastercards will not impact your credit score as they don’t report to credit bureaus.

-However, you can use the KOHO Visa cards to make online and in-store transactions just as you would with a credit card.
-Let’s take a closer look at KOHO prepaid and premium Visa cards.
+However, you can use the KOHO Mastercards to make online and in-store transactions just as you would with a credit card.
+Let’s take a closer look at KOHO prepaid and premium Mastercards.

-With this card, you will earn a flat 0.5% on every online or in-store purchase you make with it.
+The KOHO prepaid Mastercard is a standard no-fee card with 3% interest on balance.
+With this card, you will earn a flat 1% cash back on every online or in-store purchase you make with it.
 You can withdraw your earnings whenever you wish through the KOHO app.

-To boost your earnings, the KOHO prepaid Visa has a roundup feature that automatically roundups up all your purchases to the nearest dollar and save for you.
+To boost your earnings, the KOHO prepaid Mastercard has a roundup feature that automatically roundups up all your purchases to the nearest dollar and save for you.

-Below are some of the other key features of the KOHO prepaid Visa card.
+Below are some of the other key features of the KOHO prepaid Mastercard.

 - Extra cashback at select merchants